 According to Bike Yoke, their design facilitates Revive's smoothness.
 They did this by removing the internal floating piston and reduced the number of seals in their system from the usual four to two.
 Bike Yoke's designers think it is nearly impossible to create a perfectly sealed system.
 Instead of trying to do so, they opted to create a smoothly functioning system and added the Revive Valve to reset it if/when the post develops sag.

 How does this work in the real world?
 Incredibly well!
-Not only is the compression and extension very smooth, if it ever develops sag you can instantly fix the problem with a 4mm Allen key and a push of your hand.
+Not only is the compression and extension very smooth, if it ever develops sag, you can instantly fix the problem with a 4mm Allen key and a push of your hand.
 When sealed cartridge systems develop sag, they typically require shop service or a new cartridge.
-The Revive will likely save you time and money.
-The other highly smooth posts in our test, like the Thomson Elite Covert, KS LEV Integra, Crank Brothers Highline, and the PNW Components Bachelor all have impressively smooth action in their travel, but none were quite as easy to compress as the Revive.
+The Revive's reset valve will likely save you time and money.

 To change the air spring pressure, you have to remove the saddle and the entire saddle clamp, turn the reset screw and remove the valve cap.
 Then you attach an included valve extender and use your shock pump to increase pressure.
 It isn't a quick or easy process, but fortunately, you don't need to do it often.
 The most important thing is to keep track of the small metal valve cap as it is a crucial part of the reset valve system.